nevergonext/VueDocs/README.md

 2. And install [Yarn](https://yarn.bootcss.com/docs/install/#windows-stable)

 > Why not use `npm` but `yarn` as a dependency?
-Not saying npm can't work, you can also use `npm`...
+Never saying npm doesn't work！ you can also use `npm`...
 >
-> If you can't download it from yarn's official website, you can follow the steps below to download
+> If you can't download it from yarn's official website, let's follow the steps below to download
 ```yml
 # for Windows
 npm install -g yarn --registry=https://registry.npm.taobao.org